 - Aramark Corporation: The US revenue for Aramark is $6.8 billion (page 34), with an operating income of $131.8 million (page S-53) in their annual reports.

 - Wittern Group: They are solely focused on vending.
-They are privately owned, so their income isn’t public information, but Dun & Bradstreet (a 200-year-old analytics and risk management company) estimates Wittern group had $71.2 million in sales in 2021.
+They are privately owned, so their income is private information, but Dun & Bradstreet (a 200-year-old analytics and risk management company) estimates Wittern Group had $71.2 million in sales in 2021.

 - Swyft (formerly ZoomSystems): Swyft is turning the retail industry on its head with vending machines for everything.
 Want to buy a computer from a vending machine?
 No problem!
 They also create lockers for packages.

 These major players are also where to buy a vending machine.